Hell in a Cell (2014): Aftermath

 Randy Orton, who was Curb Stomped by Seth Rollins on the Raw prior to Hell in a Cell, managed to get his retribution the next week.
 Orton turned face after he attacked Rollins with an RKO.
 In the process, he was no longer associated with the villainous stable The Authority.
-On the November 3 edition of Raw.
-Orton lost to Rollins in the main event.
-Orton was eventually attacked by fellow Authority member Kane, injuring him (Kayfabe) and leaving to bleed.
+On the November 3 episode of Raw, Orton lost to Rollins in the main event.
+Orton was eventually attacked by fellow Authority member Kane, injuring him (in kayfabe) and leaving him to bleed.
 This was done so Orton could take leave to begin production on The Condemned 2: Desert Prey.

-Meanwhile, due to The Authority unhappy following John Cena's win to earn another shot at the WWE World Heavyweight Championship, Triple H challenged a team captained by Cena (including himself) to a traditional Survivor Series elimination match against The Authority.
+Meanwhile, with The Authority unhappy following John Cena's win to earn another shot at the WWE World Heavyweight Championship, Triple H challenged a team captained by Cena (including himself) to a traditional Survivor Series elimination match at the eponymous pay-per-view.
 Later that night, Cena faced Rollins in the main event.
 Cena won by disqualification after Kane got involved.
-This triggered a massive brawl involving the entire locker room.
-Cena still stood tall at the end of the night.
+This triggered a massive brawl involving the entire locker room, although Cena still stood tall in the end.